-1. The gross area of each site must include the area containing the significant environmental feature and the balance area (see table 12.2: Minimum site areas for protecting significant environmental features).

-- 2. An appropriately qualified, independent person must prepare a report certifying that: - a.
-Any existing indigenous vegetation is of a quality and maturity that is self-sustaining and worthy of preservation. - b.
-Any natural feature or area to be retired from active farming is able to be managed in a way that preserves and enhances its existing ecological, heritage and/or landscape value. - c.
-Any feature of archaeological, historical or cultural significance is of such significance to the community as to warrant its preservation in the public interest. - d.
+- 1. The gross area of each proposed site must meet the standards for minimum and average site areas specified in table 12.2: include the area containing the significant environmental feature and the balance area (see table 12.2: (Minimum site areas for protecting significant environmental features). - An appropriately qualified, independent person must prepare a report certifying that: - Any existing indigenous vegetation is of a quality and maturity that is self-sustaining and worthy of preservation.
+The criteria contained in Appendix 4 (Criteria for scheduling heritage items) must be used in determining whether these features are significant and therefore eligible for protection. - b.
+Any natural feature that is deemed a significant environmental feature and which is used for the purposes for active farming, must retire this activity as part of the protection and enhancement of the significant environmental feature.
+The natural feature or area must be or area to be retired from active farming is able to be managed in a way that preserves and enhances its existing ecological, heritage and/or landscape value. - c.
+Any feature of archaeological, historical or cultural significance is of such significance to the community as to warrant its preservation in the public interest.
+The criteria contained in Appendix 4 (Criteria for scheduling heritage items) must be used in determining whether these features are significant and therefore eligible for protection. - d.
 Any significant environmental feature will not be adversely affected by the impact of development associated with the subdivision. - 3.
-Any area to be covenanted that is already scheduled in the Plan as a site of ecological significance (SES) or sensitive area (SA) or identified as an outstanding natural landscape (ONL) in a regional policy statement will not necessarily be considered a significant environmental feature under this clause.
+Any area to be covenanted that is already scheduled in the Plan as a site of ecological significance (SES) or sensitive area (SA) or identified as an outstanding natural landscape (ONL) in a regional policy statement must be accurately surveyed to ensure its true location on any proposed site.
+The Council will also require certification of the SES, SA or ONL recommended for protection in accordance with clause 12.9.3.3(2) above. will not necessarily be considered a significant environmental feature under this clause.
 Any SES, SA or ONL must be accurately surveyed to ensure its true location on any proposed site.
-The council may also require certification of the SES, SA or ONL recommended for protection. - 4.
-The application must detail the attributes of the feature(s) recommended for protection.
+The council may also require certification of the SES, SA or ONL recommended for protection. - The application must detail the attributes of the feature(s) recommended for protection.
 This must include an on-going management programme that details any protection and enhancement. - 5.
 Legal protection of the feature(s) must be secured through a consent notice or another suitable legal instrument that is registered on the title of the land concerned.
 Legal protection may also be achieved through a QEII National Trust Covenant, a covenant with council, a conservation covenant under section 77 of the Reserves Act or by vesting in a public authority or the crown as a public reserve.
+At the discretion of Council, legal protection may also be achieved by vesting in a charitable trust or public organisation which specialises in the ongoing management and enhancement of natural features.
+All costs associated with meeting this requirement must be met by the applicant.

-All costs associated with meeting this requirement must be met by the applicant - 6.
-Significant environmental features may only be used under these rules where those features have not already been legally protected as a condition of a resource consent or a subdivision consent.
+- Significant environmental features may only be used under these rules where those features have not already been legally protected as a condition of a resource consent or a subdivision consent.
 However, allowances can be made for voluntary covenanting. - 7.
 Accessways and building platforms must be located and designed to avoid any disturbance to the protected feature(s).